Tick, tick, tick: Biden, lawmakers fail to reach breakthrough on debt ceiling

 Sen. Thom Tillis (R-N.C.) said he was glad to hear that there would be “fewer cooks in the kitchen” and the talks would be more focused between the White House and the Speaker’s office.

-Senate Democrats, however, are skeptical that White House officials will be able to reach any kind of deal with McCarthy and they responded skeptically to the news that McCarthy pledged at Tuesday’s meeting that a default must be avoided.
+Senate Democrats, however, doubt that White House officials will be able to reach any kind of deal with McCarthy, and they responded skeptically to the news that McCarthy pledged at Tuesday’s meeting that a default must be avoided.

-“I do not share that optimism so long as Speaker McCarthy is one of the only people in the room and he’s still got his finger on the default detonator,” he said.
+“I do not share that optimism so long as Speaker McCarthy is one of the only people in the room and he’s still got his finger on the default detonator,” said Sen. Chris Van Hollen (D-Md.).

 Al Weaver contributed.